 In January 2017, Daybreak acquired a 30% working interest in 1,400 acres in the Michigan Basin where we have two shallow crude oil prospects.
 The leases have been secured and multiple targets have been identified through a 2-D seismic interpretation.
 A 3-D seismic survey was obtained in January and February of 2017.
 An analysis of the seismic survey confirmed the prospect identified on the 2-D seismic, as well as identified several additional drilling locations.
 We will obtain an additional 3-D survey to better delineate the other locations before a drilling program commences.
 The wells will be drilled vertically with conventional completions and no hydraulic fracturing will be required.
-The first well is expected to be drilled during the late summer of 2018.
-We plan to spend approximately \$300,000 if new financing is secured.
+The first well is expected to be drilled during the spring of 2019.
+In the meantime, we continue to maintain our lease position by paying lease rentals and renewing expiring leases.